Chart of the Day: Outbound belongings investment from Singapore hit $nine.6b in H1

 Risks & Yields

-Commercial properties, on the other hand, have higher risks but also higher potential returns.
+On the other hand, commercial properties have higher risks and potential returns.
 The significantly higher prices will also mean that only collective investment schemes are affordable for larger commercial property investments for personal investors.

 Eddie Bowers